-Inventory - Real Estate Owned - Reclaimed homes are recorded as real estate owned at the lesser of fair value or the outstanding mortgage balance at the date of reclamation.
+Inventory - Real Estate Owned - Reclaimed homes are recorded as real estate owned at fair value at the date of reclamation.
 Added to these amounts are closing costs and additional costs necessary to ready the homes for resale.
 Any write-down based on the home's fair value at the date of foreclosure is charged to the allowance for loan losses.
-No homes were reclaimed for the years ended June 30, 2018 and 2017.
-Subsequent to year end, the Organization reclaimed two homes with one property being sold at a sheriff sale and the second property returned to the Organization by the owner.
+Two homes were reclaimed for the year ended June 30, 2019, with one property being sold at a sheriff sale and the second property returned to the Organization by the owner.
+No homes were reclaimed for the year ended June 30, 2018.